EVM RPC Node

 Security

-- Authentication: API keys for managed providers; reverse proxy, service mesh, or node-level authentication for self-hosted nodes
+Use API keys for managed providers.
+For self-hosted nodes, add a reverse proxy, service mesh, or node-level authentication layer in front of the endpoint.

-- Transport protection: Use HTTPS or WSS for external RPC endpoints.
-Keep HTTP or WS endpoints internal to trusted network paths, or protect them through private connectivity, ingress policy, or service-mesh controls.
+Keep private nodes inside isolated network segments with firewall, ingress, or route restrictions.
+Use HTTPS or WSS for external RPC addresses.
+Keep HTTP or WS connections internal to trusted network paths, or protect them through private connectivity, ingress policy, or a service-mesh control.
+You own the TLS and access-control decisions for your node layer.
+DALP leaves the platform-wide profile to your environment.

 Availability and recovery

 Node access and indexing recover together during incidents.
-After an RPC endpoint fails over, operators should confirm that transaction submission still works, chain reads return the expected head, and the Chain Indexer is catching up from its stored checkpoint.
+After an RPC source fails over, confirm that transaction submission still works, block reads return the expected head, and the Ledger Index is catching up from its stored checkpoint.

-For production deployments, keep at least two reachable upstream endpoints where the network design supports it.
+For production deployments, keep at least two reachable upstream addresses where the network design supports it.

-Monitor RPC endpoint availability, chain head age, finality lag, indexer block lag, and gateway errors.
+Monitor RPC availability, chain head age, finality lag, indexer block lag, and gateway errors.

 Include those checks in the selected high availability pattern so node failure does not look like a healthy DALP deployment with stale chain data.